 ONGOING Smoketown Initiatives

-Project Heal is artists working with community members to power community health, equity, arts and learning.
-Released in fall 2017, the Health Impact Assessment (HIA) on Project HEAL (Health.
-Equity.
-Art.
-Learning.) was the first-of-its-kind conducted on an arts and culture focused population health program in the U.S. Project HEAL’s community-wide focuses on using the arts to :
+HEAL Community Approach brings together artists with community members to power community health, equity, arts and learning.
+Released in fall 2017, the Health Impact Assessment (HIA) on the HEAL Community Approach was the first-of-its-kind conducted on an arts and culture focused population health program in the U.S. IDEAS xLab is using this approach through the arts to :

 Decrease social isolation and improve social cohesion and civic engagement.

 Create policy changes that positively impact health equity.

 Increase opportunities for building inclusive economies through social/cultural entrepreneurship.

 Increase opportunities for improving social emotional skills in youth.

 Rising from the initial work of Project HEAL came an important question from the community.
 HOW MIGHT WE… re-imagine an old liquor store as a "community center" with digitally-connected cultural spaces, sustainable designs and business models, where Smoketown residents can fight poverty and improve health in a way that honors that culture and heritage of place?
 That's what more that 15 organizations are now working toward with the Smoketown HOPEBOX!